 Cash flow is a forecast of the cash deficiency or surplus at year-end.
 It is prepared to inform council of potential cash shortages early enough in order to take the necessary steps to avoid the actual shortage.
 Do not confuse this cash flow projection with the statement of cash flows generated.
 Your MDC can assist with the preparation of a cash flow, if requested.
-A simplified example, using the administration program, is provided in Appendix S. The narrative for this example follows.
+A simplified example, using the administration program, is provided in Appendix S - Cash Flow Projection.
+The blank cash flow projection form provided in excel totals the numbers automatically.
+The narrative for this example follows.